vmihalachi/vmihalachi/README.md

 ### Hi there 👋

 I'm Vlad, a Full-Stack and App developer.
-Special care for design architectures & code reusability.
 Firm believer in open source and love to contribute when there is the chance.
 Also, deeply in love with Maths, Physics and Biology.

 I'm a co-founder of [Docode OÜ](https://docode.it/) and work at [Microsoft](https://www.microsoft.com/) as a Software Engineer II.

-Do you know the biggest prime number existing?
+Have you found the biggest prime number existing?
 Feel free to reach me on [LinkedIn](https://www.linkedin.com/in/vmihalachi/) and tell me about it 😎

 <!--
 **vmihalachi/vmihalachi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.